Commutativity properties of Quinn spectra

 commutes. \end{definition}

 \begin{remark} The analogue of the coherence theorem for symmetric monoidal categories \cite{MR0170925} holds in this context with essentially the same proof. \end{remark}

-\begin{definition} A {\it commutative ad theory} is a multiplicative ad theory \cite[Definitions 3.10 and 18.4]{LM12}, with the extra property that every pre $K$-ad which is isomorphic to a $K$-ad is a $K$-ad, together with a permutative structure on the target category $\A$. \end{definition}
+\begin{definition} A {\it commutative ad theory} is a multiplicative ad theory \cite[Definitions 3.10 and 18.4]{LM12}, with the extra property that every pre $K$-ad which is isomorphic to a $K$-ad is a $K$-ad, together with a permutative structure on the target category $\A$.
+A {\it strict map} of commutative ad theories is a strict map of the ambient categories which takes ads to ads. \end{definition}